ubuntudroid/github-whitespace-helper/README.md

 A Chrome extension that automatically enables hiding whitespaces in GitHub PRs for configurable repositories.

-**Disclaimer**: This extension is not affiliated with, endorsed by, or officially supported by GitHub, Inc. It is an independently developed third-party extension.
+**Disclaimer**: This extension is not affiliated with, endorsed by, or officially supported by GitHub, Inc. It is an independently developed third-party Chrome extension.

 ## Installation